Burmese–Siamese War (1849–1855)

 The Burmese–Siamese War of 1849–1855 or Siamese Invasions of Kengtung or Kengtung Wars were military expeditions of the Siamese Rattanakosin Kingdom against the Tai Khün State of Kengtung, which had been under Burmese suzerainty under the Konbaung dynasty.
 The dynastic struggles in Tai Lue State of Chiang Hung or Sipsongpanna prompted Siam, in cooperation with the Kingdom of Lanna (Northern Thailand), to invade Kengtung in order to gain access to Chiang Hung.
-In the First Invasion in 1850, the Siamese court had ordered the Lanna Lord of Chiangmai to organize the offensives against Kengtung.
+In the First Invasion in 1850, the Siamese court had ordered the Lanna Lord of Chiang Mai to organize the offensives against Kengtung.
 Lanna troops failed to conquer Kengtung.
 Two other expeditions occurred in 1852 and 1853 as Bangkok commanded its troops to directly participate in the invasions.
 Both expeditions also failed because of internal issues and geographical unfamiliarity.
-The State of Kengtung under the leadership of Saopha Maha Hkanan, with limited assistance from Burma who had been embroiling in the Second Anglo-Burmese War, managed to resist Siamese-Lanna invasions three times.
+The State of Kengtung under the leadership of Saopha Maha Khanan (Maha Hkanan), with limited assistance from Burma who had been embroiling in the Second Anglo-Burmese War, managed to resist Siamese-Lanna invasions three times.

 Prelude to conflict

 History of Kengtung

 Kengtung was founded as a city by King Mangrai of Ngoenyang in 1253 and later became part of the Tai Yuan Kingdom of Lanna, which encompasses modern Northern Thailand.
 In 1350, King Phayu of Lanna sent his son to rule Kengtung.
 His dynasty would continue to rule Kengtung for another six hundred years until 1959.
 Kengtung later freed itself from Lanna and developed its own ethno-cultural entity as Tai Khun people.
 In 1558, the Kingdom of Lanna fell to King Bayinnaung of the Burmese Toungoo dynasty.
 The ruler of Kengtung submitted to the Burmese rule.
 The Burmese court appointed the local ruler of Kengtung, who had descended from the Mangrai clan, as Saopha under Burmese domination.

 In the late eighteenth century to early nineteenth century, Lanna had freed itself from Burmese domination and came under Siamese rule.
 The Lanna Lords adopted the policy of “Picking vegetables into baskets, putting men in towns” to wage wars to seek manpower.
 The Northern Tai states of Kengtung and Chiang Hung, known collectively in Thai sources as "Lü-Khün", were the main victims of forced resettlement policy to repopulate the Lanna region, which had been ravaged by prolonged warfare.
-In 1802, Phaya Kawila of Chiangmai sent his younger brother Phaya Upahad Thammalangka to capture Mong Hsat and Kengtung, forcibly deporting thousands of Khun people from Kengtung and Mong Hsat to resettle in Chiangmai.
-Sao Kawng Tai, the then saopha of Kengtung, fled and later submit to Chiangmai authority in 1804.
-Maha Hkanan, younger brother of Sao Kawng Tai, established himself at Mongyang as an independent ruler.
-Maha Hkanan endured many invasions from Burma, who sought to reclaim Kengtung.
+In 1802, Phraya Kawila of Chiang Mai sent his younger brother Phraya Uparaj Thammalangka to capture Mong Hsat and Kengtung, forcibly deporting thousands of Khun people from Kengtung and Mong Hsat to resettle in Chiang Mai.
+Sao Kawng Tai, the then saopha of Kengtung, fled and later submit to Chiang Mai authority in 1804.
+Maha Khanan, younger brother of Sao Kawng Tai, established himself at Mong Yawng as an independent ruler.
+Maha Khanan endured many invasions from Burma, who sought to reclaim Kengtung.
 After the protracted guerilla warfare, Maha Khanan decided to accept the Burmese suzerainty in 1813 and Kengtung once again came under Burmese rule.